Track Racing - Frequently Asked Questions

 Injury Policy

-Any registered competitor who has received hospital treatment shall be required to produce a certificate of clearance before competing in further events.
+Any competitor who has received hospital treatment shall be required to produce a certificate of clearance before competing in further events.

 Any competitor who knowingly competes whilst suffering from an injury or medical condition which may impair control of his/her bicycle is liable to exclusion, suspension or disqualification unless a medical certificate, issued by a Doctor qualified in the medical field in which the injury or medical condition falls, certifying that the rider is fit to compete in track cycling, is produced.